mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 and TCP with TCP Fast-Open enabled, and one using TLS with out 0-RTT and TCP without TCP Fast-Open.

+Protocol-specific options within the Configuration include trust settings and acceptable cryptographic algorithms to be used by security protocols.
+These may be configured for specific protocols to allow different settings for each (such as between TLS over TCP and TLS for use with QUIC), or set as default security settings on the Configuration to be used by any protocol that needs to evaluate trust or generate keys.
+Trust settings may include client certificates and certificate pinning options.

 ## Transient

 A Transient represents a binding between a Carrier and the instance of